lheston/14-firebase/README.md

     Inside the `signUp()` function, _after_ you've created the user (in the `.then()`, create a new local variable (_not_ on scope) called `userData`, which is an object with a key `handle` and a key `avatar`.
 Assign the `$scope.newUser.handle` and `$scope.newUser.avatar` models from the form to this object.

-    You will then need to create a new child node in the JOITC "users" value which has a key of the user's id.
+    Still inside the callback, you will then need to create a new child node in the JOITC "users" value which has a key of the user's id.
 Then use the `set` method to assign some data to that new key (which you have access to because the rule we wrote said so!)

     ```js
     var newUserRef = usersRef.child(firebaseUser.uid);